The scenarios below are based upon real-life diving incidents documented by Divers Alert Network (DAN).

 Assistant Instructor Suffers Reverse Block

 An assistant instructor working with an instructor and three students experienced severe pain during the ascent phase of an uneventful dive.
-Here is the his description of what happened:
+Here is his description of what happened:

 “At the end of the dive… I experienced a reverse block in my right ear.
 I descended again until it was relieved and then very slowly started ascending again.
 I was not able to clear it for about 10 minutes.
 Several times I had to descend and then try to ascend again.
 Even when I managed to clear it such that I could surface without severe pain, my right ear was still very sore.”